aunz/mwb/README.md

 * All native modules and assets.json are excluded (treated as external) by webpack using `/^[@a-z][a-z/\.\-0-9]*$/i,` and `/^.?assets\.json$/i` in server, this speeds up build time

 ### Changing the entry file
 By default, it reads `src/client/entry.js` and `src/server/entry.js`.
-If you need to change it, provide `--entry.client` or `--entry.server`e.g `node mwb --entry.client './other_src/entry.js'`
+If you need to change it, provide `--entry.client` or `--entry.server` e.g `node mwb --entry.client "./other_src/entry.js"`

 ### Running tests
 * `node mwb --env.TEST` webpack will read entry files from `src/client/entry.test.js` and `src/server/entry.test.js`